sayborduu/crosboot/README.md

 ---

-- make sure you have ready your boot gif as png images.
+- just have your boot GIF converted into PNG images
-- images must be ready in **ChromeOS File Explorer** (locally, not on Google Drive), crosboot will access it
+- make sure the images are ready in **ChromeOS File Explorer** (locally, not on Google Drive) since crosboot will need to access them
 - [iOS Video to ChromeOS boot splash shortcut](https://www.icloud.com/shortcuts/71343bb25d1446e19ee9c99182a7d223)

 ## Usage